 Anand Sharma, the other co-founder, also found it easy to use.

 ‘Within a few hours, I was able to edit elements on the page and style them with a Flexbox/CSS-like syntax.
 It was magical.’

 Apparently, the experience was successful, as in April 2017 Gyroscope hired a custom software development company to create an Android version of their app also using React Native.
 And now it has over 100.000 downloads on Play Market.

 Send us a message to get your own dedicated team!

-But thanks to their streamlined approach to the development process it is easy for them to be full-stack developers.
-One team can make same features both on mobile and on web app, saving money for the company.
+But thanks to their streamlined approach to the development process, it is easy for them to be full-stack developers.
+One team can make the same features both on mobile and on web apps, saving money for the company.

 Oscar technology stack revolves around React and React Native for frontend and Python (Flask framework) for the backend.
 It means the developers only need to learn these few technologies to stay effective.